spang-lab/FastqPuri/README_Sreport.md

    * Table with : `Nreads`, `Naccepted`, `%disc Ad`, `%cont`, `%disc lowQ`, `%disc N’s`, `%trim Ad`,`%trim N’s`,`%trim lowQ` for all samples.
 - **D** (html output):
-   * Table with .trimFilterDS setup.
+   * Table with .trimFilterPE setup.
 If there were samples with different setups, this table is ambiguous and is therefore not created.
    * Table with : `Nreads`, `Naccepted`, `%disc Ad`, `%cont`, `%disc lowQ`, `%disc N’s`, `%trim Ad`,`%trim1 N’s`,`%trim1 lowQ`, `%trim2 N’s`,